Goussainville, Val-d'Oise: 1973 air show crash

-In 1974, a year after the deadly Tupolev Tu-144 crash, Charles de Gaulle Airport opened—putting the small commune directly in the flight path of the busy airport.
-The constant noise was a major disturbance and acted as a "constant reminder of the deadly crash."
+In 1974, a year after the Tupolev Tu-144 crash, Charles de Gaulle Airport opened, putting Goussainville directly under the flight path to a busy airport.
+The noise of aircraft flying low overhead became a major disturbance and acted as a "constant reminder of the deadly crash."

 Population

 Transport

 Goussainville is served by two stations on Paris RER line D: Goussainville and Les Noues.
+Paris's Charles de Gaulle Airport is located 9 km which is a 15 minutes drive from Goussainville.

 Education

 As of 2016, there are 1,718 pupils in 13 public pre-schools and 2,782 elementary school pupils in 13 public primary schools.
 There are a total of 19 campuses with a total of about 4,500 students.